 The top companies in this space enjoy reputations as experts in transforming a compelling business idea into a profitable new business.
 They employ talented professionals combining state of the art technical know-how with a keen business sense.
 This mix allows a startup’s founders to focus on bootstrapping a business as opposed to running its day-to-day operations.

-We’ve had the pleasure of engaging with many startup studios in the space and have put together this list of the top startup studios for 2022:
+We’ve had the pleasure of engaging with many startup studios in the space and have put together this list of the top startup studios for 2023:

 John Borthwick formed the Betaworks startup studio in 2008.
 Located in New York City, the studio focuses on a deep analysis of consumer trends to inform its process of identifying great product ideas and turning them into successful businesses.
-Their portfolio of companies includes Giphy, Gimlet, and Streem.

 The global eFounders startup studio boasts offices in Berlin, New York, Paris, and San Francisco as well as over 1,000 employees.
 Founded in 2011 by Quentin Nickmans and Thibaud Elziere, this studio transforms great ideas into enterprise software startups.
-Their portfolio includes Crew, Collective, and Canyon.

 NineTwoThree Venture Studio

 Formed in 2012 by Andrew Amann and Pavel Kirillov, Boston’s NineTwoThree Venture Studio combines innovative technical chops with strong business domain knowledge.
 They focus on transforming compelling business ideas into captivating digital ventures, including mobile apps and interactive websites.